FergusBrown/VulkanApp/README.md

 While the duration for lighting calculations is very short in the deferred setup, the first subpass which writes out to textures takes longer than the entirety of the forward app's single subpass.
 This indicates that for this particular scene the deferred app's performance is limited by the first subpass writing to textures.
 Perhaps if there were many more lights in the scene or lighting calculations were more complex then the deferred app might have a slight edge.

-### **SSAO**
+### **Screen Space Ambient Occlusion**

-The SSAO app has a similar approach to the deferred rendering setup but with 2 extra subpasses to implement screen space ambient occlusion.
+The Screen Space Ambient Occlusion (SSAO) app has a similar approach to the deferred rendering setup but with 2 extra subpasses to implement SSAO.
 This was done with the guidance of [this](http://john-chapman-graphics.blogspot.com/2013/01/ssao-tutorial.html) tutorial by John Chapman.
 Additionally, in this application, rather than writing position to a texture, which requires the high precision VK\_FORMAT\_R32G32B32A32_SFLOAT format, position is instead reconstructed using depth buffer data.
 This was based on [this](https://therealmjp.github.io/posts/position-from-depth-3/) tutorial.
 This should retain the same precision as writing position to texture while saving memory.
 Also, fragment shader calculations were all performed in view space in this application which should provide some small performance benefits over the deferred app which used world space.

 <img src="https://github.com/FergusBrown/VulkanApp/blob/master/Images/SSAO.PNG" width="1000">